SUV: Full-size SUV

 Full-size SUVs are the largest size of commonly produced SUVs.
 Some, such as the Ford Expedition, and Chevrolet Tahoe, are marketed for their off-road capabilities, and others, such as the Lincoln Navigator and Cadillac Escalade, are marketed as luxury vehicles.
-While a few full-size SUVs are built on dedicated platforms; most share their platforms with full-sized pickups.
+While a few full-size SUVs are built on dedicated platforms; most share their platforms with full-size pickup trucks.